For up-to-date information and details, please visit the full Circle the State with Song website.

 Note that absolutely no rooming assignments can be changed after applications have been received.

-2023 Elementary Honor Choir Clinician: Pamela Pierson; Accompanist: Lisa McMillen
+Elementary Honor Choir Clinician: Mariana Romero Serra; Accompanist: Lisa McMillen-Malott

-2023 Middle School Honor Choir Clinician: Chantel Wright; Accompanist: Betty Martens
+Middle School Honor Choir Clinician: Maria Ellis; Accompanist: Betty Martens